huseyinyilmaz/placebo/doc/index.rst

     def get_movie(title, year):
         """Sends a request to omdbapi to get movie data.

-        If there is a problem with connection returns None.
+        If there is a problem with connection, returns None.
         """
         url = 'http://www.omdbapi.com/'